fikertekiflu/fikertekilfu/README.md

 - **PHP:**
   - Built server-side applications and APIs using PHP and popular frameworks like Laravel.
-  - Integrated with databases, implemented authentication, and handled user input validation.

 - **Python:**
   - Utilized Python for backend development, scripting, and automation tasks.